Doomsday (DC Comics): Strength

-Doomsday possessed enormous superhuman strength that is significantly greater than Superman and at one point this enabled him to effortlessly stand his ground against the entire Justice League, including Superman and Orion.
+Doomsday possessed enormous superhuman strength that is significantly greater than that of Superman and at one point this enabled him to effortlessly stand his ground against the entire Justice League, including Superman and Orion.
 He was able to break Superman's left arm with limited effort, as well as outmatch and beat Darkseid unconscious in combat.
 However, his strength has limits: the immensely strong Calatonian alloy cables, in which he was entombed, continued to partially restrain him during his initial rampage on Earth, with the last of the cables only being destroyed when the Justice League unleashed a full-power assault to try and stop him.
 It was never stated how long he had struggled to free his left hand before his escape.

 Doomsday possessed seemingly inexhaustible stamina, and was not noticeably slowed down from fighting Superman for an entire day.
 His speed and agility were vastly disproportionate to his bulky stature, and he was able to match Superman in this regard, once even managing to grab the Flash while the hero was in motion.
 He could not fly, but traveled by leaping miles at a time.
 Superman took advantage of this in their first battle by trying to keep him airborne by flying into the sky.

 After being regrown by Lex Luthor, Doomsday was genetically part-Kryptonian due to his genes having been spliced with Kal-El's.
 However, with the exception of his flame-breath, he displayed no additional abilities.
 In fact, he was shown to be weaker than previously when he was single-handedly beaten by Superman.
-This was attributed to intelligence that he developed, causing him to fear the death that awaited him if he lost, but did not explain how a simple minor concussion could incapacitate his healing factor for the time he remained unconscious.
+This was attributed to intelligence that he developed, causing him to fear the death that awaited him if he lost, but did not explain how a concussion could incapacitate his healing factor for the time he remained unconscious.
 He apparently lost his intelligence when he was sent back in time, reverting him to his original state of fearlessness.

 Once he gained some of Superman's Kryptonian DNA, he became susceptible to kryptonite.
 Unlike Superman, it caused him pain, but could not kill him.
-This rendered him controllable, but given his ability to adapt, this may not be permanent – it is unknown if he must first die and resurrect in order to gain immunity to something.
+This rendered him controllable, but given his ability to adapt, this may not be permanent – it is unknown if he must first die and resurrect to gain immunity to something.